wp-plugins/eshortcodes/readme.txt

 == Description ==

 eShortcodes is a framework to ease the end users experience with shortcodes.
-An extra neta box is added to the post/page edit screens with available shortcodes, and a form with the possible attributes.
+An extra meta box is added to the post/page edit screens with available shortcodes, and a form with the possible attributes.
 Hooks have been added for plugin developers to use.
 2 examples have been included, gallery and content.